 - There is a flexible timetable that helps experienced artists choose the pathway that best fits their interests, experience and situation.

 - We offer a wide range of modules that foster diverse artistic practices.

-Practice as research is a growing discipline for experienced choreographers and performers who want to deepen their artistic practice and strengthen their profile.
-Led by leading artist-scholars, this course blends studio practice with research and contemporary theoretical concerns.
+Practice as research is a growing area for experienced dance artists, choreographers and performers who want to deepen their practice and strengthen their profile.
+Run by leading artist-scholars, the course supports enquiry through studio practice and research informed by contemporary theoretical concerns.
 You will also retain the flexibility to continue your professional practice.